sskyy/blade/README.md

  - Create a artboard to group your layers.
  - Run `Blade -> Export Current Artboard` on plugin menu.

+You can check the example file and its output in the **example** folder.

 ## Annotation Usage